Tony-ArtZ/Navi/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Inspired by modern file managers like ranger
-- Built with Go's powerful standard library
-- Icons provided by Nerd Fonts

 ## 🐛 Bug Reports

 Found a bug?
 Please open an issue on our [GitHub repository](https://github.com/Tony-ArtZ/Navi/issues).